gazebosim/gz-common/tutorials/profiler.md

 open /usr/share/ignition/ignition-common5/profiler_vis/index.html
 ```

-### On Ignition library
+### On Gazebo library

-If you want to use profiler on any other ignition library, enable the profiler at compile time with ``ENABLE_PROFILER`` cmake argument.
+If you want to use profiler on any other Gazebo library, enable the profiler at compile time with ``ENABLE_PROFILER`` cmake argument.

 When compiling with ``CMake``:
 ```{.sh}